theEncyclopedia/fundamentals-web-development/docs/00.Internet/README.md

 - Your browser sends request to ISP
 - ISP will relay your message to DNS server (Big address book :P)
 - DNS server will locate the IP address of your request's receiver
-- Once DNS server finds that IP Address, it will send it back to your browser throught the ISP
+- Once DNS server finds that IP Address, it will send it back to your browser thought the ISP
 - Then you can make a direct request to a server that contains your desired web page.

-# How does Website Actually works ?
+## How does Website Actually works?

 -

-# Reference
+## Reference

 - Video: <https://www.youtube.com/watch?v=7_LPdttKXPc>
 - Stan